TomArcher/technical-blog/content/posts/meeting-diet/index.md

 As you can see, this prompt took a little bit of problem-domain knowledge: namely, the mathematics of a 0/1 knapsack with dual constraints.
 That's the pattern with good prompts: you bake in just enough structure (variables, objective, constraints) so the model knows what to build.
 From there, you iterate by adding practical details the solver actually needs:

-- **Data schema**: specify each meeting's fields (name, value, time, energy), units (minutes), and example rows.
+- **Data schema**: Specify each meeting's fields (name, value, time, energy), units (minutes), and example rows.

-- **Feasibility & edge cases**: what if no solution fits? what if time or energy is zero?
+- **Feasibility & edge cases**: What if no solution fits?
+What if time or energy is zero?

-- **Determinism**: ask to print solver status and selected items in a stable order.
+- **Determinism**: Ask to print solver status and selected items in a stable order.

-- **Output contract**: require totals (value, time, energy) and a compact table for copy/paste.
+- **Output contract**: Require totals (value, time, energy) and a compact table for copy/paste.

-- **Extensibility**: mention optional constraints (mandatory meetings, conflicts/overlaps) so the code scaffolds for growth.
+- **Extensibility**: Mention optional constraints (mandatory meetings, conflicts/overlaps) so the code scaffolds for growth.

 A stronger, next-iteration prompt might read: